ctubio/www-toolbox/README.md

 just a virtual host as usual.
 Drop the files to a subpath if you like to keep your current DocumentRoot, or make use of ```/pub``` as your DocumentRoot.

 ### Multiple webservers setup:
-if you dont like to use a load balancer, config the main server (lets say 10.10.10.2 [may be your main webserver]) to reverse proxy all request from ```/tools``` (or any other path that you like) to the DocumentRoot of the secondary server (10.10.10.21 [may be a server dedicated only for serve the tools]):
+if you dont like to use a load balancer, configure the main server (lets say 10.10.10.2 [may be your main webserver]) to reverse proxy all request from ```/tools``` (or any other path that you like) to the DocumentRoot of the secondary server (10.10.10.21 [may be a server dedicated only for serve the tools]):
 #### at 10.10.10.2:
 ##### /etc/hosts
 ```